fcannizzohz/demo-hz-testing/README.md

     }
 ```

+### Testing a component integration with its dependencies

-Another example, when testing a component integration with its dependencies:
+Another typical scenario consist of testing the integration of a component, in isolation, but integrated with its dependencies:

 ```java
     @Test